-For the action, select the print on demand integration you want to submit the orders to.
+For the action, select the print on demand integration where the order should be submitted.
 Set up a new rule for each printer you are using.

 If any of your printers or other vendors are not integrated with Order Desk, you can set your rule action to email them or move them into a folder to be exported with a file.
 For more information on these other options, read our Split and Dropship Orders guide and our Building Export Templates guide.